Yam3tsu/CTF/README.md

 I also apologize if I didn’t mention the CTFs from which the challenges were taken.
 This happens because, when publishing an old challenge, I might have forgotten which competition it came from.
 If the creators of a challenge would like to be credited, they can contact me and I will gladly update the repository.

 There are also many challenges that I unfortunately wasn’t able to publish.
-Some because I lost either the exploit or the challenge itself, and many others because they are part of the CyberChallenge.IT project or pwn.college, and therefore I cannot publish their solutions.
+Some because I lost either the exploit or the challenge itself, and many others because they are part of the CyberChallenge.IT project (Especially web challenges) or pwn.college, and therefore I cannot publish their solutions.